Citizen Kane: Music

-The film's music was composed by Bernard Herrmann.
-Herrmann had composed for Welles for his Mercury Theatre radio broadcasts.
-Because it was Herrmann's first motion picture score, RKO wanted to pay him only a small fee, but Welles insisted he be paid at the same rate as Max Steiner.
+Kane was the first film scored by Bernard Herrmann, who had composed for Welles's Mercury Theatre on the Air.
+Because it was Herrmann's first film score, RKO wanted to pay him only a small fee, but Welles insisted he be paid at the same rate as Max Steiner.

+Herrmann drew on radio techniques for his score: "The movies frequently overlook opportunities for musical cues that last only a few seconds—that is, from five to fifteen seconds at the most—the reason being that the eye usually covers this transition.
+On the other hand, in radio drama, every scene must be bridged by some sort of sound device, so that even five seconds of music becomes a vital instrument in telling the ear the scene is shifting.
+I felt that in this film, where photographic contrasts were often so sharp and sudden, a brief cue—even two or three chords—might heighten the effect immeasurably ...
+Sound effects were often blended in Citizen Kane, with the music, to add intensity to certain scenes.
+This was also a carry-over from radio technique."

-The score established Herrmann as an important new composer of film soundtracks and eschewed the typical Hollywood practice of scoring a film with virtually non-stop music.
+The score established Herrmann as an important new film composer and eschewed the typical Hollywood practice of scoring a film with virtually non-stop music.
 Instead Herrmann used what he later described as "radio scoring", musical cues typically 5–15 seconds in length that bridge the action or suggest a different emotional response.
 The breakfast montage sequence begins with a graceful waltz theme and gets darker with each variation on that theme as the passage of time leads to the hardening of Kane's personality and the breakdown of his first marriage.

 Herrmann realized that musicians slated to play his music were hired for individual unique sessions; there was no need to write for existing ensembles.
 This meant that he was free to score for unusual combinations of instruments, even instruments that are not commonly heard.
 In the opening sequence, for example, the tour of Kane's estate Xanadu, Herrmann introduces a recurring leitmotif played by low woodwinds, including a quartet of alto flutes.